Course information

 • international asylum seekers as recognised by the National Reception Office (Office national de l'accueil – ONA)

-• people who have signed a welcome and integration contract (contrat d'accueil et d'intégration – CAI) or the "Biergerpakt to learn Luxembourgish, French or German;
+• individuals who have signed a welcome and integration contract (contrat d'accueil et d'intégration – CAI) or the "Biergerpakt" to learn Luxembourgish, French or German;

-• individuals recognised as people in need by the municipal or regional social offices.
+• individuals recognised as persons in need by the municipal or regional social offices.

-These vouchers are often called: Bon ADEM, Bon MFSVA-CAI, Bon ONIS, Bon ARIS, Bon ONA-DPI or Bon offices sociaux.
+These vouchers are often referred to as: Bon ADEM, Bon MFSVA-CAI, Bon ONIS, Bon ARIS, Bon ONA-DPI or Bon offices sociaux.

-The voucher must be presented at the time of registration.
+The voucher must be produced at the time of registration.

 The City of Luxembourg reserves the right to cancel a course if the minimum number of 15 participants is not reached.
 The maximum number of participants varies according to room capacity, and is limited to between 20 and 25 people.